The subscribers can raise grievances through the following modes:

 All complaints shall be monitored and marked as closed only after resolution of the subscriber grievance.

 The subscriber/complainant shall be intimated on resolution of grievance/complaint.
-The intimation of resolution shall contain the Date of receipt of complaint/grievance, Unique Grievance Number, Name, Designation and Contact details of Officer signing the communication, procedure of representing the mater to NPST (contact details and address) and further right to approach Ombudsman and PFRDA in case of non- satisfactory resolution of grievance, within the time specified in the regulation.
+The intimation of resolution shall contain the Date of receipt of complaint/grievance, Unique Grievance Number, Name, Designation and Contact details of Officer signing the communication, procedure of representing the mater (contact details and address) and further right to approach higher authority in case of non- satisfactory resolution of grievance, within the time specified in the regulation.

-Every grievance shall be disposed off within a period of thirty days of its receipt and a final reply shall be sent to the complainant, containing details of rensolution or rejection of the complaint, with reasons thereof recorded in writing.
-A grievance shall be considered as disposed off and closed in any of the following instances, namely:
+Every grievance shall be disposed of within a period of thirty days of its receipt and a final reply shall be sent to the complainant, containing details of resolution or rejection of the complaint, with reasons thereof recorded in writing.
+A grievance shall be considered as disposed of and closed in any of the following instances, namely: